firefly-iii/docs/docs/advanced/links.rst

 * Is reimbursed by
 * Relates to

 These links work both ways.
-When transaction A is be refunded by transaction B, B is noted to refund A.
+When transaction A is been refunded by transaction B, B is noted to refund A.

 .. graphviz::